Jonah Heim Preview, Player Props: Rangers vs. Angels

-The Texas Rangers and Jonah Heim, who went 0-for-2 last time out, battle Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.
+Jonah Heim, with a slugging percentage of .379 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Griffin Canning on the mound, September 27 at 9:38 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Angels.
+He had a one-hit showing in his most recent game (1-for-2) against the Angels.

 Sportsbook Promo Codes